EmuxEvans/connector-bridge-container-awsiot/README.md

 2). cd into the cloned repo and run: ./run-reload-bridge.sh

+If Starting on a non-EC2 Docker instance:

 3).
 Note the public IP address of your linux runtime - update "start-bridge.sh" and replace "192.168.1.230" with yours

 4). invoke: ./start-bridge.sh

+If Starting on an EC2 Docker instance:

+3). invoke: ./start-bridge-aws-ec2.sh

 Once the container instance is live, you must configure the bridge and bind it between your mbed Connector account and your IoT Account in AWS